julien-jacob/encode-shortcode/README.md

 # WordPress plugin : Encode Shortcode

 A WordPress plugin to protect the email address in your website against bots or spiders that index or harvest email addresses for sending spam.
 It uses a substitution cipher with a different key for every page load.
+S

-# How to use in the WordPress editor
+## How to use in the WordPress editor

     [encode email="email@mail.fr"]